medhatdawoud/dailymumm/README.md

 * open CMD or Terminal in the root folder you just cloned.
 * write this command `npm install` to install dependencies.
 * then write this command `compass compile` to compile sass files into css files.
+* start mongodb, if you add it to your variables on windows create a folder name it data in c drive and write this command `mongod --dbpath c:/data`.
 * then write `npm test` to run tests and make sure that they are all green.
 * Finally write `npm start` to start application and run it in the browser at `http://localhost` as i've used port 80.
 * Cool !!